-COL-1000: Strategies for Academic Success - 1 hour
+COL-1000: Strategies for Academic Success (1 hour)

 Introduction to academic and personal strategies to promote successful transition to college: managing time effectively, determining effective approaches to study different subjects, accessing campus resources and support services, and understanding University requirements and policies.
+Fee: Required.
 Registration by permission only.
-Fee required.

-COL-1995: Vocation and College Success - 1 hour
+COL-1995: Vocation and College Success (1 hour)

 Exploration of personal vocation as a college student, with focus on identity development, interpersonal skills and collegiate success.
 Required of all first-year students admitted with freshman status.
-As a part of a structured learning community, course requires concurrent enrollment in or successful completion of HUM-1995 The Noetic Experience in Humanities.
+Co-requisite: HUM-1995.